Are you looking for the best WordPress firewall plugin for your website?

 6. BulletProof Security

 BulletProof security does not offer a very good user experience and many beginners may have difficulty understanding what to do.
-It does come with a setup wizard that automatically updates your WordPress .htaccess files and enables firewall protection.
+However, it does come with a setup wizard that automatically updates your WordPress .htaccess files and enables firewall protection.

 It does not have a file scanner to check for malicious code on your website.
 The paid version of the plugin offers extra features to monitor for intrusion and malicious files in your WordPress uploads folder.

 Pricing: Free basic plugin.
-Pro version costs $69.95 for unlimited sites and lifetime support.
+The pro version costs $69.95 for unlimited sites and lifetime support.

 Grade: C